rileygelwicks/eastwestaudio/doc/ewamanual.rst

    default

-For regex rules, it is possible for the filenames in the pre and post lists to backreference named groups in the matching regex.
+For regex rules, it is possible for the filenames in the pre and post lists to back-reference named groups in the matching regex.
 Named or numbered group references can be used, with either a shell-like interpolation style::